MohShad/spring-boot-aws-lambda/README.md

 * [AWS Account](https://console.aws.amazon.com/)
 * [Gradle](https://gradle.org/) or [Maven](https://maven.apache.org/)

+**OBS.**: In this project, we are using H2 database, which is an in memory database.
+AWS Lambda will generally terminate functions after 45–60 minutes of inactivity and close the connection with database.
+After that, we lose our data in database, because H2 is an in memory database. you can use one of the RDS from AWS console.

 ## Building the project
 You can create the base project with command line arguments or via Intellij